善加的故事 Story of Sin Ka

 https://bit.ly/3x29oYT (Topick: 【關注自閉】兒2歲確診自閉症媽媽心痛難受 港爸轉售公司全職湊仔︰把握黃金治療期)

 Sin Ka was diagnosed with autism at the age of two.
-During the journey of finding suitable treatments, Sin Ka’s father mentioned it was like floating in the sea, “We’ve been searching for lifebuoys (services), but the lifebuoys we caught leaked so quick that we had to constantly look for the next lifebuoy with unknown effectiveness.”
+During the journey of finding suitable treatments, Sin Ka’s father mentioned it was like floating in the sea, “We’ve been searching for lifebuoys (services), but the lifebuoys we caught leaked so quickly that we had to constantly look for the next lifebuoy with unknown effectiveness.”
 Fortunately, he stays positive in difficult times and wants to empower other parents of children with autism.
-Hope that the public would then pay attention on autism and government would be willing to invest resources towards the issues of autism.
+Hope that the public would then pay attention to autism and the government would be willing to invest resources towards the issues of autism.

 Limited resources for autism

 Sin Ka’s father has been taking care of Sin Ka full-time since the boy was diagnosed with autism.
 The doctor he consulted only advised him to apply for services from different institutions on his own.
-He therefore ran around to look for treatments for Sin Ka without specific directions or comprehensive information.
-Sin Ka was then arranged to apply for Special Child Care Centres after the father meeting with a social worker.
+He, therefore, ran around to look for treatments for Sin Ka without specific directions or comprehensive information.
+Sin Ka was then arranged to apply for Special Child Care Centres after the father's meeting with a social worker.
 Sin Ka is now four years old and receiving only four sessions of onsite pre-school rehabilitation services a month.
 Special Child Care Centres seem to be the only but faraway lifebuoy for Sin Ka and many other parents from the grassroots.
 Sin Ka’s father exclaimed and shared, “The government’s resource allocation is poor.
 We have to fight for everything by ourselves.
 The training quotas are very limited and the fees are expensive.
 The waiting time for subvented services is long as well.”
 On the interview day, the father received a call from a hospital.
 He sighed and said, “We’ve been waiting to see a doctor for more than a year.
 The resources are definitely insufficient.”